itzbnny/StretchyVal/README.md

 ## Setup

+If you have an AMD GPU [click here](#amd-gpus) and follow those steps first, then resume setup.

-1. Run Valorant and make sure your video settings are set to windowed fullscreen/fill before running StretchyVal
+1. Run Valorant vanilla first i you haven't so your configs are created
 2. IF YOU HAVE MULTIPLE ACCOUNTS MAKE SURE RIOT CLIENT IS OPEN AND LOGGED IN BEFORE LAUNCHING STRETCHYVAL
 3. Run `StretchyVal.exe` (or `StretchyVal.py` if using source)
 4. Enter your desired stretch resolution width and height (default: 1440x1080)